barryclark/jekyll-now/README.md

 I'm working on a portfolio site theme right now, and more to come after that.
 If you'd like me to let you know when I release a new theme, just [drop me your email for updates](http://getresponse.com).

+## Got any questions or requests?

+Open an Issue and let's chat!

 ## Alternative Jekyll starting points

 This wasn't what you were looking for?
 Here are some other Jekyll starting points that might hit the spot: